-Guillaume Dupuytren (1777-1835) was a French Surgeon.
-Eponymously associated with Dupuytren contracture (disease)
+Baron Guillaume Dupuytren (1777-1835) was a French Surgeon.

-Reputedly saw up to 10,000 patients a year and amassed such a fortune he was able to offer Charles X a million francs to tide him over when he was de-throned (Equivalent to $5.5million USD in 2015)
+Born in poverty he purportedly became the richest physician of his time.
+Dupuytren was reputed to have seen up to 10,000 patients a year and amassed such a fortune he was able to offer Charles X a million francs to tide him over when he was de-throned (Equivalent to $5.5million USD in 2015)

-- Born in 1777 in Pierre-Buffière, France
+- Born on October 5, 1777 in Pierre-Buffière, France

 - 1789 – Taken by cavalry officer to Paris.
 Studied at College de La March

 - 1795 – Prosector at école de médecine, Paris.
 Struggled against poverty but remained in Paris against the wishes of his parents

 - 1801 – Le Chef des travaux anatomiques de la faculté de médecine.
 Laennec and Cruveilhier were his pupils at this time

 - 1804 – Surgeon of the second class at l’Hôtel-Dieu – obtained exemption from conscription to the army on the plea of the faculty of école de médecine

 - 1808 – Adjunct Surgeon, l’Hôtel-Dieu under Philippe-Jean Pelletan.
 Dupuytren severely criticized the diagnoses of his chief and in turn was mercilessly berated for his opinions, manners and attitudes.
 Percy termed him “le premier des chirurgiens et le dernier des hommes” [First amongst surgeons and last amongst men]